 Moebius Syndrome Treatment Options

-The treatment options for creating a normal face should be considered before the child enters school.
+Moebius syndrome treatments help create a normal face and should be considered before the child enters school.
 For duel facial paralysis, The Facial Paralysis Institute prefers to use microsurgical trigeminal-gracilis muscle transfer.
 This procedure involves transfer of the gracilis muscle (from the inner thigh) to the face, and attachment to the trigeminal nerve which controls the muscles for chewing.
 This muscle and nerve transfer allows the children to control the movement of the face voluntarily.
 For this treatment option, each side of the face must be performed in separate stages.
 Typically, the first operation is performed when the child has turned six.
 The second stage is then performed at age seven.

 Other surgical procedures that can be considered are static suspension with tensor fascia lata, temporalis transfer, and eyelid reconstruction, but only when it is warranted.